Skip to content

 21 April 2021

-With hospital facilities and resources under increasing pressure, flexible treatment options are essential, especially for patients that require regular treatment, such as those on dialysis.
-Our HemoRO 4 ONE reverse osmosis water system offers an easy to use and mobile option for the supply of pure water to dialysis machines in ICUs and or patients’ homes.
+With hospital facilities and resources under increasing pressure, flexible treatment options are essential, especially for patients who require regular treatment, such as those on dialysis.
+Our HemoRO 4 ONE reverse osmosis water system offers an easy-to-use and mobile option for the supply of pure water to dialysis machines in ICUs and or patients’ homes.

 Our compact and mobile HemoRO 4 ONE unit can be connected directly to the mains water supply in the patient’s home to deliver pure water that meets the stringent standards for dialysis water set out in BS EN 60601-1-11:2015.
-It can be installed and operational in just 10 minutes and can be easily configured via the coloured 5.7” touchscreen on the unit.
-It delivers up to 70 l/h of pure water, while an internal heat disinfection function, capable of temperatures above 80°C, ensures the dialysis water is of the highest microbial purity.
-The HemoRO 4 ONE unit has been engineered for quiet operation to minimise disturbance to patients and create a more restful environment.
+Key features include:

 Furthermore, for patients receiving dialysis in the hospital, mobile systems allow treatment to be carried out in the best location for the patients and staff, whether that is in an intensive care unit, private room or a separate dedicated area.
 The system’s compact, lightweight and portable design means it is easy to move around using the built-in wheels.
 The robust aluminium housing protects the system and resists scuffs and knocks when in transit.